HOW THE PRESS OMBUDSMAN CAN ASSIST PRISONERS

 A copy of your complaint will be sent to the editor for her consideration.

 If your complaint cannot be resolved to your satisfaction, it will be forwarded to the Press Ombudsman for a decision.

 The Press Ombudsman will make a decision on your complaint after considering all of the correspondence on file.

-The Press Ombudsman may decide to uphold your complaint, not to uphold your complaint, that action offered by the editor was sufficient to resolve the complaint, or that he has insufficient evidence before him to make a decision one way or the other.
+The Press Ombudsman may decide to uphold your complaint, not to uphold your complaint, that action offered by the editor was sufficient to resolve the complaint, or that she has insufficient evidence before her to make a decision one way or the other.

-If you wish, the Press Ombudsman will anonymise his decision so that you cannot be identified.
+If you wish, the Press Ombudsman will anonymise her decision so that you cannot be identified.

-Instead of making a decision on your complaint, the Press Ombudsman may exercise his discretion to refer the complaint directly to the Press Council of Ireland for decision.
-If he does that, the Press Council will then appoint a sub-committee from among its members to consider the complaint.
+Instead of making a decision on your complaint, the Press Ombudsman may exercise her discretion to refer the complaint directly to the Press Council of Ireland for decision.
+If she does that, the Press Council will then appoint a sub-committee from among its members to consider the complaint.

 Either party can appeal a decision of the Press Ombudsman or of a sub-committee of the Press Council.
-An appeal can be made on one or more of three grounds: that there has been an error in procedure, that significant new information is available or that there has been an error in the application of the Code of Practice.
+An appeal can be made on one or both grounds: that there has been an error in procedure and / or that there has been an error in the application of the Code of Practice.
 Mere disagreement with the decision cannot be grounds for appeal.

 Publication of decisions